-Our grandparents used to spend their weekends canning veggies from their garden, smoking meat (often from game they caught themselves), and making real pickles.
+Our grandparents spent their weekends canning veggies from their garden, smoking meat (often from game they caught themselves), and making real pickles.

 Today, we have mostly lost this knowledge.

-Even in the era of mega supermarkets, there are a lot of reasons to learn how to preserve your own food:
+Even in the era of mega supermarkets, there are a lot of reasons to learn how to preserve food:

 - You want to stockpile emergency food for disaster preparedness.